 A media imbalance

 Sadly, the cries of “paganism” only grew louder.
 For weeks it was the main story in a certain segment of the Catholic press.
 In the wider Church, priests and pewsitters alike were fretting about these charges of paganism.
 Priests were decrying it from the pulpit, rosary crusades for “reparations” were launched, and exorcists were talking about demons and evil spirits in the Vatican.
 A parish priest in Mexico posted a video of himself burning paper effigies of the statue.
-The strange dichotomy was that while a large segment of Catholics was undergoing a serious moral panic, while Vatican officials, Pope Francis, and non-reactionary media outlets saw it as a distraction caused by a few fringe extremists.
+The strange dichotomy was that of a large segment of Catholics was undergoing a serious moral panic, while Vatican officials, Pope Francis, and non-reactionary media outlets were mostly silent, seeing the controversy as a distraction caused by a few fringe extremists.

 In fact, one could say that recognizing this imbalance is what put Where Peter Is on the map.
 After the controversy began, with no budget and a staff of volunteers, we published some 32 articles addressing this topic, and our web traffic skyrocketed.
 In an ideal world, the news story should have been the Amazonian people, their culture, and their faith.
 But we saw what normal Catholics were seeing and realized that people were actually believing these outrageous, logically incoherent, and racist accusations against this group of indigenous people who were in Rome as invited guests of the Church.